 What got Michael so excited to film Wonderful Wales With Michael Ball?
 Well, not many will know this but Michael Ball’s mum was born in the Cynon Valley, where his grandfather was a coal miner.
-That's why the world famous singer is more than delighted to head back to the country in this new four-part series coming to Channel 5.
+That's why the world-famous singer is more than delighted to head back to the country in this new four-part series coming to Channel 5 on Friday July 9.

-In Wonderful Wales with Michael Ball, Michael receives ‘a welcome in the hillsides as he explores the historical traditions and treasures of Wales, its cultural heritage and Celtic pride, the Welsh language plus the stunning landscapes and scenery of Wales.
+In Wonderful Wales with Michael Ball (now retitled Michael Ball's Wonderful Wales), Michael receives "a welcome in the hillsides" as he explores the historical traditions and treasures of Wales, its cultural heritage, and Celtic pride, the Welsh language plus the stunning landscapes and scenery of Wales.

-With a dramatic backdrop of majestic mountains and vast valleys, Michael not only discovers his own Welsh ancestry, but meets the people of Wales along the way to hear some untold stories of a country that’s full of myth and legend.
-Michael will also be performing with a choir at the end of every episode with the stunning Welsh landscape as backdrop.
+With a dramatic backdrop of majestic mountains and vast valleys, Michael not only discovers his own Welsh ancestry, but meets the people of Wales to hear untold stories of a country, plus myths and legends.
+Michael will also be performing with a choir at the end of every episode with the stunning Welsh landscape as a backdrop.

 "Wales is a country of staggering beauty, extraordinary history and proud, passionate people.
 I can’t wait to see my family again, make new friends, visit places I’ve never been to before and share with everyone the glory of Wonderful Wales.